martymcflywa/ecu/year_2/sem_2/CSP2108_introduction_to_mobile_applications_development/module_04_lua_lesson_3_corona_images_animation/lecture_corona_images_groups.md

             - Or include relative path to file
     - `[, x, y]`
         - Optional `x, y` coordinates where anchor is placed
-        - Defailt `0, 0`, middle of the image
+        - Default `0, 0`, middle of the image
     - Default size is actual pixel size
 - `display.newImageRect()` parameters
     - `filename`